Dr. Erica D. Lonergan is no longer with the Carnegie Endowment for International Peace.

-Dr. Erica D. Borghard is a senior fellow in the Technology and International Affairs Program at the Carnegie Endowment for International Peace.
+Dr. Erica D. Lonergan was a senior fellow in the Technology and International Affairs Program at the Carnegie Endowment for International Peace.
 Erica also continues to serve as a senior director on the U.S. Cyberspace Solarium Commission, a Congressional commission established to develop a comprehensive national strategy to defend the United States in cyberspace.

 Prior to that, Erica was a senior fellow with the New American Engagement Initiative at the Scowcroft Center for Strategy and Security in the Atlantic Council.
 Previously, Erica was an assistant professor in the Army Cyber Institute at the United States Military Academy at West Point.
 Erica was also a Council on Foreign Relations International Affairs Fellow, with placement at JPMorgan Chase and U.S. Cyber Command.
 Before that position, Erica served as an assistant professor and executive director of the Rupert H. Johnson Grand Strategy Program in the Department of Social Sciences at West Point.